• Skip to primary navigation

 7 - Asafoetida (Hing)

-Asafoetida, or hing, stands in as a brilliant swap for garlic paste.
+Asafoetida, or hing, stands in as a brilliant swap for garlic paste (a resinous spice derived from the Ferula plant, widely used in Indian cuisine).
 Bold in flavour, it adds a savory backdrop to any dish.

 Frequently Asked Questions